bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

 ==========

-The parameters in this section determine the default settings of several Bugzilla fields for new bugs, and also control whether certain fields are used.
+The parameters in this section determine the default settings of several Bugzilla fields for new bugs and whether certain fields are used.
 For example, choose whether to use the :field:`Target Milestone` field or the :field:`Status Whiteboard` field.